 The miracle question makes marriages beautiful.
 But you have to use it.
-It might be hard at first, a little like wearing contacts that hurt a little but gradually realign your vision.
+It might be hard at first, a little like wearing contacts that hurt at first, but gradually realign your vision.
 Soon you are so used to seeing life through them that everything else feels wrong.

 The miracle question always results in a definite expression of love, because true love always helps.
 By asking the question and trying to answer it, you become a more loving husband or wife.

 Start today.
 Look for anything you can do, say, or think that will help your spouse.
 Do it without calling notice to it, and keep doing it.
 Little by little you’ll start to experience the marriage you really want.
 For more help, read the next article, True Love Helps.